 Just make sure to maintain the placement of your hands and positioning of your shoulders the entire time: Tell yourself “wide shoulders” throughout the movement as a cue.

-Close Push-Ups
+Close or Narrow Push-Ups

 The close-grip push-up will target your triceps more than regular or wide push-ups, while still working your chest and core.
 This emphasis on a smaller muscle group (the triceps) makes close push-ups a more challenging movement.

 You can make narrow push-ups a little easier by placing your hands on an elevated surface like a counter, wall or step for an incline push-up.
+These pushup variations are said to be best for the shoulders to strengthen but not only the chest.

 Unleash your push-up potential with expert guidance.
 Physical therapy treatment can improve your mobility, reduce pain, and enhance your overall quality of life.
 Schedule your appointment today at (704) 803-8038.
 For more inspiration and tips, you can follow us on Instagram.